splunk/observability-content-contrib/integration-examples/apiScripts/README.md

 # muteAllAutoDetectors.py
 This script will mute all auto-detectors.
 It can also be used to re-enable (unmute) all detectors.
 (NOTE: Unmuting won't distinguish those you muted with the script or muted manually.)
+Usage: python3 muteAllAutoDetectors.py (to mute all)
+       python3 muteAllAutoDetectors.py -e (to enable all)